|Sensible opinions on the California ballot propositions since 1980 by Pete Stahl|

 Proposition 15: Increase Taxes on Commercial Property – YES

 Summary: Property taxes are based on a property’s assessed value.
 Currently, all land and buildings in California are assessed only when purchased, with a 2% maximum annual increase.
-If Prop 15 passes, commercial and industrial land and buildings will be reassessed at market rates every year: a huge increase for some.
+If Prop 15 passes, commercial and industrial land and buildings will be reassessed at market rates every three years.
 Smaller property owners (less than $3 million) are excluded.
 Business equipment is given a $500,000 exemption.
 Residential and agricultural assessments are not affected.
-Changes to be phased in gradually.
 This is a major step toward fair property taxation, and I’m thrilled to see it finally on the ballot.

 Proposition 16: Restore Affirmative Action – YES